-The magnetic treatment induces the muscle contraction at 55 higher repetition rates and the contraction is stronger.
-Therefore the treatment is more efficient for reducing the number and/or volume of adipocytes and enhancing the visual appearance of the treated body region via targeted muscle contraction.
-Further the temperature homogeneity of is 60 improved.
+The time-varying magnetic field induces the muscle contraction at higher repetition rates and the contraction is stronger.
+The treatment mabe more efficient for reducing the number and/or volume of adipocytes and enhancing the visual appearance of the treated body region via targeted muscle contraction.
+Further the temperature homogeneity of 60 is improved.
 Additionally, strong muscle contractions at higher repetition rates cause mechanical movement of all the layers in proximity of the contracted muscle.
-The methods therefore cause remodeling and/or neogenesis of the collagen and electin fibers.
+The methods therefore cause remodeling and/or neogenesis of the collagen and elastin fibers.

 The methods enable new treatments by magnetic and/or electromagnetic field.
-The repetition rate of the magnetic field is in the range of 1 to 300 Hz with high magnetic flux density up to 7 Tesla (equivalent to 70000 Gauss).
+The repetition rate of the magnetic 4 field is in the range of 1 to 300 Hz with high magnetic flux density up to 7 Tesla (equivalent to 70000 Gauss).
 The frequency of the electromagnetic field is 13.56 or 40.68 or 27.12 MHz or 2.45 GHz.